slatedocs/slate/source/includes/openstack/_networks.md

 ### Networks

-Networks manage network access to instances.
+Networks are privisioned to be able to control data flow to instances.
+To comminucate with the external network, the network must be connected to a [router]#routers

 #### List networks